markhatton/anagrams-cpp/README.md

   - A priority queue is used to prioritise the frontier, by default solutions with fewer separate words are prioritised
   - Uses C++11 techniques to avoid copies

+### Try it!

+Try it out at: http://betteranagrams.com

 ### Usage

     ./anagrams Hello World